-hope you'll come and visit us soon.
+hope you will come and visit us soon.

-The Heritage Centre will open
+The Heritage Centre will

 .
 William Smith, Father

 of English Geology, was born in Churchill in 1769 and we are

 delighted to be celebrating the bicentenary of his famous geological

 map of England and Wales by unveiling a plaque marking Smith's

 birthplace, thanks to the generous support of The Curry Fund.

 This will take place on Sunday 22 March at 12